HrupsNZ/OH-kits/README.md

 __Note:__ Newer versions of Kali require you to run ```sudo``` before starting Empire.

-Beginning with Empire 3.5.0, we recommend the use of [Poetry](todo link) to run Empire.
+Beginning with Empire 3.5.0, we recommend the use of [Poetry](todo link) or the Docker images to run Empire.
 Poetry is a dependency and virtual environment management tool.
 This is highly recommended if using the SocketIO notification feature introduced in 3.5.0.
 ```sh
 # once Poetry is installed: